Timely Warning Notification

 How you can learn about Safety and Security

 In accordance with the Pennsylvania College and University Security Information Act and the Federal Crime Awareness and Campus Security Act of 1990, all students and employees receive updated security information annually.
-Security information, this report, Clery Statistics for three years and Monthly Crime Report statistics are available on pennhighlands.edu/security website and for students, staff, and faculty on the myPEAK portal.
+Security information & Clery Statistics for three years are available on this website, or on the myPEAK portal, for students, staff, and faculty.
 A hard copy of the report is published annually.